Legal Requirements For Day Trading In Different Markets

 U.S. Markets: FINRA and the SEC

 In the United States, the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC) are the primary regulators.
-Day traders must adhere to the Pattern Day Trader (PDT) rule, which applies to those who execute four or more day trades within five business days.
-Traders must maintain a minimum equity of $25,000 in their accounts.
+Day traders must follow the Pattern Day Trader (PDT) rule.
+This rule applies to anyone who makes four or more day trades in five business days.
+Traders must keep at least $25,000 in their accounts.

 Example: If a trader executes three day trades on Monday, one on Tuesday, and one on Wednesday, they are considered a Pattern Day Trader and must meet the $25,000 requirement.